crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 combination.
 Additionally, we recommend using at least 3 nodes for a production-grade high-availability setup.
 Other settings may be left on default or adjusted as desired depending on your production requirements.
-(The default settings should be fully functional for CrateDB Edge.)
+(The default settings should be fully functional for CrateDB Cloud on Kubernetes.)
 Then proceed with creating the cluster.
 This process may take some time.

 If you have `kubectl`_ installed, you can check on the node status once it is